Welcome to today's edition of the Rush 24-7 podcast.

 I just didn't believe it.

-Yeah, I think most polls are I think most polls are are engineered to produce the result that those behind the poll want to achieve.
+I think most polls are engineered to produce the result that those behind the poll want to achieve.

 Wait a minute, Rush.

-When Bush went to Baghdad, I've said, oh, this is going to give them a bounce of the poll, and you are all excited about it, so you can't say you don't believe polls.
+When Bush went to Baghdad, some of you said, oh, this is going to give him a bounce of the polls, and you were all excited about it.

-You were going Monica, I'm just I've uh you if you listen regularly, you should know.
+Monica, I'm just I've you if you listen regularly, you should know I've expressed my opinion on polls, why they're done.

 I think they're just editorials disguised as news on the front page.

-Uh polling has been is nothing but fake news creation these days.
+Polling is nothing but fake news creation these days.

-Uh doesn't jibe with the reality on the ground.
+Doesn't jibe with reality on the ground.

-Uh but regardless not the point.
+But regardless, that's not the point.

-They haven't uh on serious matters.
+They haven't on serious matters.

-In fact, the New York Times said, Look, we did hold this, but the White House, they gave us some people, but not the president.
+In fact, the New York Times said, look, we did hold this, but the White House, they gave us some people, but not the president.

 They didn't really try to sell us on not publishing it.

-And they even gave us they even gave us three people outside the administration.
+And they even gave us, they even gave us three people outside the administration.

-Now listen to this.
+Now, listen to this.

-Yeah, cuts uh cut four.
+Yeah, cut four.

 Is that true?